Elaveni16/Data-science/Capstone 2/WSDM - KKBox's Churn Prediction Challenge/README.md

 Following are the table descriptions in the dataset –
 ### a)	Train
 The train set, contains the user IDs and whether they have churned.
-•	msno: user id
-•	is_churn: This is the target variable.
-Churn is defined as whether the user did not continue the subscription within 30 days of expiration. is_churn = 1 means churn is_churn = 0 means renewal.

 ### b)	Transactions
  Transaction of users
-•	msno: user id
-•	payment_method_id: payment method
-•	payment_plan_days: length of membership plan in days
-•	plan_list_price: in New Taiwan Dollar (NTD)
-•	actual_amount_paid: in New Taiwan Dollar (NTD)
-•	is_auto_renew
-•	transaction_date: format %Y%m%d
-•	membership_expire_date: format %Y%m%d
-•	is_cancel: whether or not the user canceled the membership in this transaction.

 ### c)	User logs
 Daily user logs describing the listening behaviors of a user.
 Data collected until 2/28/2017.
-•	msno: user id
-•	date: format %Y%m%d
-•	num_25: # of songs played less than 25% of the song length
-•	num_50: # of songs played between 25% to 50% of the song length
-•	num_75: # of songs played between 50% to 75% of of the song length
-•	num_985: # of songs played between 75% to 98.5% of the song length
-•	num_100: # of songs played over 98.5% of the song length
-•	num_unq: # of unique songs played
-•	total_secs: total seconds played

 ### d)	Members
 user information.
-•	msno
-•	city
-•	bd: age.
-Note: this column has outlier values ranging from -7000 to 2015, please use your judgment
-•	gender
-•	registered_via: registration method
-•	registration_init_time: format %Y%m%d
-•	expiration_date: format %Y%m%d, taken as a snapshot at which the member.csv is extracted.
-Not representing the actual churn behavior.

 ## 3)	Metrics
 1)	The evaluation metric for this prediction is Log Loss
  ![logloss](../WSDM%20-%20KKBox's%20Churn%20Prediction%20Challenge/docs/image/Logloss.png)